rudolfwilliam/DeepBC/README.md

 ## Structural Causal Model (SCM) Training

-If you would like to retrain the models that are inside of the structural causal models, run the modules `$.scm.train_flows` and `$.scm.train_vae`, where `$` must be replaced by either `morphomnist` or `celeba`.
+If you would like to retrain the models that are inside of the structural causal models, run the modules `$.scm.scripts.train_flows` and `$.scm.scripts.train_vae`, where `$` must be replaced by either `morphomnist` or `celeba`.
 E.g., for `morphomnist`, run

 ```
-python -m morphomnist.scm.train_flows
+python -m morphomnist.scm.scripts.train_flows

-python -m morphomnist.scm.train_vae
+python -m morphomnist.scm.scripts.train_vae
 ```

-VAEs may be trained either one CPU or (multiple) GPUs.
+VAEs may be trained either on CPU or (potentially multiple) GPUs.
 Training the flows on GPU may result in an error.
 If you would like to work with the newly trained models rather than the old ones, it is important to first delete the old ones that are stored in `./$/scm/trained_models/checkpoints`.
-All other scripts are set up such that they simply take the parameters of any file whose name starts with the according model name.
+All scripts are set up such that they simply take the parameters of any file whose name starts with the according model name.